truera/trulens/docs/component_guides/guardrails/index.md

 ![Input Blocking Guardrails Flow](input_blocking_guardrails.png)

 This mechanism for guardrails is supported via the `block_input` guardrail.
 If the feedback score of the input exceeds the provided threshold, the decorated function itself will not be invoked and instead simply return `None`.
+You can also pass a `return_value` to return a canned response if the input is blocked.

 !!! example "Using `block_input`"

     ```python
+    feedback = Feedback(provider.harmfulness, name="Harmfulness", higher_is_better=False)

+    @block_input(feedback=f_criminality_input,
-    @block_input(feedback=f_criminality_input, threshold=0.9, keyword_for_prompt="question")
+        threshold=0.9,
+        keyword_for_prompt="question",
+        return_value="I couldn't find an answer to your question.")
     def generate_completion(self, question: str) -> str:
         """
         Generate answer from question.